 People go through ups and downs all the time.
 On the journey of life, we meet a mix of travelers.
 It is unlikely that we will only meet a certain type or only those we like or dislike.
 After all, it is not a one-way road.
 At any time, the traffic flows both in and against our direction.
 Sometimes some people or events can hurt you so bad that you just want to erase them from your memory.
 You have even forgiven them, you want to move on but you find yourself unable to do so.
 Take it easy.
 It’s only human.

 There are generally two possibilities that make you remember anyone: either you love that person or you hate that person.
 And there are only three reasons that make you want to forget somebody.
-One, their thought wells up negative emotions in you and throws you off-balance.
+One, the thought of them makes negative emotions well up in you and throws you off-balance.
 Two, you still love them deeply but they have moved on.
 Three, despite your love, they don’t love you back.
 In any case, it hurts.

-Give yourself time and each time their thought arises, simply and gently focus your mind elsewhere.
+Give yourself time and each time the thought of them arises, simply and gently focus your mind elsewhere.
 Promise yourself that anytime you are reminded of them, you will not let that ruin your peace.
 And the way to protect your peace is to shift your focus.
 This is the most powerful method I know of.

 When the one you love leaves you, it creates a void in your life, a hole in your heart.
-You keep falling in that pit.
+You keep falling into that pit.
 You need to fill that gaping hole somehow.
 It is not easy but it can be done.
-When their memories come knocking on the doors of your heart, shift your attention.
+When their memories come knocking at the door of your heart, shift your attention.
 If you can divert your thoughts at that time, gradually the imprints will become lighter, the intensity of their memories will start to diminish.

 Two kids found a pouch containing fifteen silver coins.
 One had spotted it and the other had picked it up.
 Each claimed ownership of the find.
 This led to an argument and ultimately they approached the wise Mulla Nasruddin with their quandary.